The space of traces in symmetric monoidal infinity categories: Introduction

 \subsection{Notation}

-We will assume the reader has a convenient model of $(\infty,1)$-categories at hand.
-In this paper we will be working in the context of Joyal's quasicategories, but really any equivalent, Cartesian closed $\infty$-cosmos in the sense of Riehl and Verity will do.
+We will assume that the reader has a convenient model of $(\infty,1)$-categories at hand.
+In this paper we will be working in the context of Joyal's quasicategories, but really any equivalent Cartesian closed $\infty$-cosmos in the sense of Riehl and Verity will do.
 We will refer to these $(\infty,1)$-categories as \icats\ and to morphisms between them as $\infty$-functors, or sometimes just as functors.

 We write $\Cati$ for the \icat\ of \icats\ and $\Spc \subset \Cati$ for the full subcategory of $\infty$-groupoids, which we will refer to synonymously as `spaces'.
 The $1$-category of topological spaces will be denoted by $\Top$.
 There is a functor $\Top \to \Spc$ that `forgets the point-set information', it sends a topological space to its $\infty$-groupoid of paths.
-This functor identifies $\Spc$ as the $\infty$-categorical localisation of $\Top$ at the weak homotopy equivalences.

 For \icats\ $\cC$, $\cD$, $\cE$ we denote the \icat\ of functors from $\cC$ to $\cD$ by $\Fun(\cC,\cD)$ and the maximal subgroupoid of $\cE$ by $\cE^\sim \in \Spc$.
 For objects $a,b\in \cE$ the space of morphisms from $a$ to $b$ is $\hom_\cE(a,b)$.
 In the case $\cE=\Cati$ the space of functors from $\cC$ to $\cD$ is $\hom_{\Cati}(\cC,\cD)\simeq (\Fun(\cC,\cD))^\sim$.